WestGrid/trainingMaterials/pages/courses.md

 If you are seeking training for your team, or prefer to run a small, invite-only session for a select audience, [please contact us to discuss](mailto:training@westgrid.ca).

-All our services are free to researchers and groups from [WestGrid's partner institutions](https://www.westgrid.ca/about_westgrid/members-partners).
+All our services are free to researchers and groups from [WestGrid Member institutions or Associate Member organizations](https://www.westgrid.ca/become_member).
 If your organization does not fall into this category, [please get in touch](mailto:training@westgrid.ca) for a quote.

 <!-- ========================================================================================== -->